danielallhoff/Picture-Framer-AI/README.md

 ## Conclusions
 At first, when I trained for a while, I didn't get good results.
 It seems that between the overfitting that has occurred and the little variability of background / image (I used at first only 10 images for the background and 10 for the image approximately) I have not managed to get good results.
 Moreover, there is a big gap between real and synthetic data.
-As a result, when trying it with images of the real world, the results were poor.
-One posible solution is the **combination of synthetic and real data pairs to the pix2pix model**.The problem is the time required to prepare the real data pairs.
+As a result, when trying it with real, the results were poor.
+One posible solution is the **combination of synthetic and real data pairs to the pix2pix model**.
+The problem is the time required to prepare the real data pairs.
 Another solution, would be working on loosen the gap between synthetic and real data.